Skip to main content

 Review titled Queen Elizabeth Hospital Birmingham

-Dear patient Thank you so much for taking the time to provide feedback about the Queen Elizabeth Hospital Birmingham.
-We are delighted to hear about the excellent care your son received when he was here recently following the dislocation of his knee.
-If you would like to provide any further feedback about your experience please visit the hospital webpage https://www.uhb.nhs.uk/get-in-touch/feedback/ Best Wishes James Cunningham Patient Experience Facilitator at University Hospitals Birmingham
+Dear Welford Thank you so much for taking the time to provide feedback about the Queen Elizabeth Hospital Birmingham – apologies for the delayed response.
+We are delighted to hear about the excellent service you received from colleagues in the Ambulatory Care Department during your admission and that they were so caring and reassuring.
+Your kind words will be forwarded to senior staff to share with the department, if you would like to provide any further feedback about your experience please visit the hospital webpage https://www.uhb.nhs.uk/get-in-touch/feedback/ Best Wishes James Cunningham Patient Experience Facilitator at University Hospitals Birmingham

 Report as unsuitable